TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis

-At the heart of \modelnamespace lies the Task Decomposer embodied by a LLM, which transforms complex natural language instructions into structured operator procedures.
-The reasoning structure can be formalized as:
+where $x$ denotes the input task described in natural language, $C$ represents the in-context examples containing operator definitions and demonstrated operator usages in response to sample questions, $R^i = [f_1, f_2, ..., f_n]$ is the reasoning trace consisting of specialized operators planned by the task decomposer at iteration $i$, $y$ represents \modelname's final output obtained from successful execution of $R$.
+Figure \ref{fig:tsr} provides an overview of \modelname.
+The framework follows a modular design philosophy, separating high-level reasoning from computational execution.
+By delegating computationally intensive or mathematically precise operations to specialized operators.

-where $p_\theta$ represents the task decomposer with parameters $\theta$, and $f_i$ is the $i$-th operation in the execution pipeline.
-The Task Decomposer leverages in-context learning to generalize across diverse time series problems through in-context learning.
-Given the definitions of operators and a set of example task-solution pairs $(x_1, R_1), (x_2, R_2), ..., (x_n, R_n)$, the system learns to map new tasks to appropriate decomposition sequences imitating human breaking down complex problems into manageable subtasks.
-The in-context learning paradigm does not require expensive retraining and allows LLM to recognize structural patterns in time series analysis workflows and adapt them to new domains and constraints.
+\paragraph{Task Decomposer} The task decomposer is embodied by a LLM and is responsible for transforming complex natural language instructions into structured operator execution plans.
+Given the definitions of operators in the toolbox and a set of example task-solution pairs $(x_1, R_1), (x_2, R_2), ..., (x_n, R_n)$, \modelnamespace learns to map new tasks to appropriate decomposition sequences imitating human breaking down complex problems into manageable subtasks.
+The in-context learning paradigm does not require expensive retraining and allows LLM to recognize structural patterns in time series analysis workflows.